As an Amazon Associate I earn from qualifying purchases.

 Is a longboard a good commuting option?

 If you’ve seen someone cruising down the street on a longboard and admired how fast they’re going, just know they had to work hard for that speed.
-While a longboard is much faster than walking, if you’re looking at commuting more than a distance of a couple miles, check out other options such as a heavy duty kick scooter.
+While a longboard is much faster than walking, if you’re looking at commuting more than a distance of a couple of miles, check out other options such as a heavy-duty kick scooter.

 Are longboards good for picking up chicks?

 If you mean picking them up for a date, no, drive a car.
 If you mean meeting girls, then sure!
 Get one!
 Pro tip, just don’t brag about it (or anything else, really) constantly.